PRISMM-Bench: A Benchmark of Peer-Review Grounded Multimodal Inconsistencies¶

 | InternVL3.5 38B | 54.4% | 40.4% | -25.7% |

-JSON Debiasing Effect (User Study Subset)¶
+Ablation Study: JSON Debiasing Effects (User Study Subset)¶

 | Model | NL w/o Context | JSON w/o Context | Visual Dep.
-R (NL) | Visual Dep.
-R (JSON) |
+R(NL) | Visual Dep.
+R(JSON) |

 |---|---|---|---|---|